usf-cs272-s25/usf-cs272-s25.github.io/_assignments/lab01.md

     /Users/phil/go/bin/dlv
     ```

-1. Optional: If you want to use an Integrated Development Environment (IDE), you may use [VS Code](https://code.visualstudio.com/).
-    1. VS Code will offer to install extensions for `go` and `gopls`.
+1. If you want to use an Integrated Development Environment (IDE), I recommend [VS Code](https://code.visualstudio.com/).
+VS Code will offer to install extensions for `go` and `gopls`.
 You should accept both.

 1. Unsupported: There is a Go-specific IDE called [GoLand](https://www.jetbrains.com/go/) that you're welcome to try.
 I won't be supporting it.